 Knowing how to clean a cast iron skillet the right way will help to ensure this essential cook’s companion lasts for many years to come.
 Indeed, skillets are often passed down from one generation to the next, bearing testament to their durability and performance.
-This advice will also work for other cast iron pans with an exposed surface.

 A cast iron skillet is a versatile pan that can be used for cooking everything from pancakes and omelettes to meat and vegetables.
 'Cast iron skillets and pans are excellent for cooking as they heat food evenly whether on the stove or in the oven.
-If you buy a good quality one and look after it well, it can last you for life,' says James Devonshire, head of the Cookery School at Daylesford.
+If you buy a good quality one and look after it well, it can last you for life,' says James Devonshire, head of the Cookery School at Daylesford (opens in new tab).

 As long as your skillet is properly seasoned – using oil and heat – it will be the ideal non-stick cooking surface and seal food beautifully.
 However, while it is desirable to build up the pan's seasoning over time, over-zealous cleaning can easily strip it.

-‘If you want amazing flavors for your steaks and roasted vegetables, take a “less is more” approach when cleaning a cast iron skillet,’ says James Robinson, Judge and Stellar product manager at Horwood, a heritage kitchenware specialist.
+‘If you want amazing flavors for your steaks and roasted vegetables, take a “less is more” approach when cleaning a cast iron skillet,’ says James Robinson, Judge and Stellar product manager at Horwood (opens in new tab), a heritage kitchenware specialist.
 ‘This will allow for residual flavors to build and give a desirable seasoned, chargrilled flavor.’

 What is the easiest way to clean a cast iron skillet?

 There are differing opinions on how to clean a cast iron skillet, which can leave you feeling confused.